study-hall/study-hall.github.io/index.md

 "_Looking at the site, is there going to be somewhere where you can see the times of the tutors?
 I like how you have the option to sign up as a tutor as well.
 That is something I have not seen before.
 If you continue with this app, you should take a poll of how students are doing in there classes based on using this site._" - Beverly Niuatoa

+"_Very cool site, but where are the students and tutors going to meet, is there a designated area or just wherever is convenient?
+Not much feedback besides my question because the site is interesting and looks as if you all put in a lot of time into this site._" - Zoe Kon

 ## Developer Guide

 First, [install meteor](https://www.meteor.com/install).